5 Survival Tips for When You Don’t Fit in With a Social Group

 Remember, though, that you can always find unconditional acceptance in one person — yourself.
 If there was ever a time to be your own best friend, it’s now.

-Notice when you’re suffering from imposter syndrome and your inner critic shows up, and replace them with your inner advocate.
+Notice when you’re suffering from imposter syndrome and your inner critic shows up, and replace that critic with your inner advocate.
 For example, if I’ve been quiet for a long period of time and feeling self-conscious about it, I will tell myself:

 “Ivy, it’s perfectly OK to be quiet if you don’t have anything meaningful to add to this conversation.
 Talking for the sake of talking just isn’t your way, and that is OK.”